What Is Chronic Illness?

 Nutrient deficiency is common in chronic illness.

-While certain nutrients are more depleted than others, it appears that most sufferers are somewhat deficient in nearly every nutrient.
+It appears that most sufferers chronic illnesses are somewhat deficient in nearly every nutrient.

 Low Food Quality